The REAL Cost Of Starting A Business

 Launching a new business can be an exciting experience.
 However, getting caught up in the excitement and neglecting the financial details can often lead to failure.
 The best would be to observe and consult with others who have travelled the road before – you never know where the best business advice will come from.

-The above ballpark figures are just estimation based on rough quotations we received at the time of writing.
-Prices may vary based on requirement, location, and supplier/vendor.
+The above ballpark figures are just estimations based on rough quotations we received at the time of writing.
+Prices may vary based on requirements, location, and supplier/vendor.

 A newly minted entrepreneur may be looking for ways to trim their company expenses.
 You could get started by applying for your first credit card as an entrepreneur.